Which countries are likely to be added to the green list?

 Which countries might be added to the green list?

-After the last review of the traffic light system, in which no new countries went green despite many optimistic predictions, the travel industry isn’t generally forecasting much movement, if any, from amber to green on 24 June.
+After the last review of the traffic light system, in which no new countries went green despite many optimistic predictions, general forecasting this time around has been that very few places are likely to move from amber to green.

+However, a government source told The Times that Malta and the Balearic Islands, including holiday favourites Mallorca, Ibiza and Menorca, were being considered, with the Spanish isles declared a “real possibility” for green status.

 Data analysed by the PC Agency from the European Centre for Disease Prevention and Control (ECDC) and Our World in Data suggests that, according to the UK’s own criteria, the following countries should go green: the US, Croatia, Canada, Italy, Germany, the Balearic Islands, Mexico, Jamaica, Finland, Poland, Morocco, Malta, Barbados and Grenada.